pnp/cli-microsoft365/docs/manual/docs/cmd/graph/o365group/o365group-renew.md

 `--verbose`|Runs command with verbose logging `--debug`|Runs command with debug logging

-!!! important
-    Before using this command, log in to the Microsoft Graph, using the [graph login](../login.md) command.

 ## Remarks

-To renew expiration of a Office 365 group, you have to first log in to the Microsoft Graph using the [graph login](../login.md) command.

 If the specified _id_ doesn't refer to an existing group, you will get a `The remote server returned an error: (404) Not Found.` error.